martinhbramwell/CellMergeWorkAround/README.md

 In which case the Auth key is generated, and used, internally.

-The output is a CSV list of cells that have their colspab or rowspan (or both) attributes set to greater than one.
+The output is a CSV list of cells that have colspan or rowspan (or both) attributes greater than one.

 For testing you can use the key "0AhgdNB3-bSxAdDFBQWJ3YTAzd015UFJTZ3FwZlc1TlE" it is "Public to anyone on the web."